 Dental implants are made of a special type of Titanium metal.
 The materials used have been proven safe and effective in hundreds of university studies, and in many thousands of cases over the past 20 to 30 years.
 These studies show a success rate of between 96 to 99% in 5 years of use.
 This is one of the highest levels of predictability of all dental procedures, and is higher than many tooth supported procedures.

-After the implant has bonded to the jaw bone, the second phase begins.
-Asmall healing collar is attached to the top of the implant, to allow for the gum to begin to shape around the visible part.
-Drs.
-Baldone, Swiney, Garner or Brothers can then start making your new teeth.
-Using new 3D mapping and milling techniques, custom made supports are fabricated that allow for custom shaped supports that mimic the natural appearance and function of your teeth.
+After the implant has bonded to the supporting bone, the second phase begins.
+A small healing collar is attached to the top of the implant, to allow for the gum to begin to shape around the visible part.
+Dr. Baldone can then start making your new teeth.
+Using new 3D mapping and milling techniques, custom made supports and crowns are fabricated that mimic the natural appearance and function of your teeth.
 Once the replacement teeth are made, they are permanently attached to the implants, and you can begin to eat with your new teeth!
 Our team is very comfortable with these techniques, and we restore implants regularly in our practice.
 The entire procedure usually takes four to eight months.
 Most patients do not experience any disruption in their daily life.